hms-dbmi/scde/vignettes/pagoda.md

 ![plot of chunk controlForCellCycle](figures/pagoda-controlForCellCycle-1.png)

-Now we can go through the same analysis as shown above, starting with the pagoda.pathway.wPCA() call, using varinfo.cc instead of varinfo, which will control for the cell cylce heterogeneity between the cells.
+Now we can go through the same analysis as shown above, starting with the `pagoda.pathway.wPCA()` call, using `varinfo.cc` instead of `varinfo`, which will control for the cell cylce heterogeneity between the cells.